Are you ready to discover your college program?

 Higher Education in West Virginia

-There are a number of options to choose from when looking at computer science programs in West Virginia.
-The West Virginia University (WVU) system is the state's major higher education system, with a flagship campus located in Morgantown.
-This is the state’s largest university campus, with more than 28,000 students currently enrolled.
+Students can choose from a number of options when looking at computer science programs in West Virginia.
+West Virginia University (WVU), the state's major higher education system, established its flagship campus in Morgantown and now offers an education to more than 30,000 students.
 WVU offers computer science degrees at the bachelor's, master's, and doctoral levels.
 Other West Virginia computer science schools that offer a bachelor's option include Fairmont State University, Marshall University, and Bethany College.
-Additionally, several community colleges and technical schools offer associate degrees in computer science.
-These programs tend to be less expensive and let students earn credit that can be subsequently transferred to a four-year school to complete a bachelor’s degree.
+Several community colleges and technical schools offer associate degrees in computer science.
+These programs tend to cost less and enable students to earn credit that transfers to four-year schools with relative ease.

 Computer Science Careers in West Virginia

 Earning your computer science degree serves as the first step toward finding employment in computer and information technology (IT) fields.
 The Bureau of Labor Statistics (BLS) projects that total employment in these fields will grow by 13% over the next 10 years.
 Potential jobs for people with computer science degrees include positions as computer programmers, software or web developers, software QA testers, security analysts, software or systems engineers, and database or network systems administrators.

 Graduates find computer and IT roles at organizations in almost any industry.
 For example, a company may need a special database created to manage customer records and orders.
 Additionally, most organizations employ trained workers to maintain hardware and install software, and companies consider data security one of their top priorities.
 While larger cities tend to harbor more of these jobs, the need for computer skills means that smaller towns also come with opportunities.

 Explore programs of your interests with the high-quality standards and flexibility you need to take your career to the next level.

 Mean Salary for Computer Science Careers in West Virginia